 The following is in addition to the general requirements of this policy.
+All marking should be thorough and rigorous, designed to highlight the positive and take the pupil on in their learning.
 A more detailed explanation can be found in each individual Department Handbook.